AndyPermaRobotics/open-ral-specification/open_ral.md

 The formal specification of these language constructs is defined and described in the `open_ral.schema.json` file.

 A key concept is the `ralType`, which enables the definition of reusable "classes" or "templates" for the same things and processes across organizations.
 The `ralType` describes what something is and how it is structured, including which `specificProperties` exist for this particular type of object or method.
+Using official ralTypes from the open-ral.io registry ensures cross-organizational interoperability and standardized data exchange.

 ## RalObject Example